adamkjelstroem/Inter_Dyck_implementation/README.md

 ## Requirements

 1. Machine with Unix based operating system, such as Ubuntu or MacOS.
 Our experiments were performed on a machine with about 8GB RAM.
-2. Java 1.8 or higher
-3. apache ant

 ## Directory Structure